Shield Security

 Shield handles all aspects of IP blocking for you.
 You don’t need to maintain your own IP black list and it’ll automatically clean out old IPs so you don’t have a huge ballooning database of blocked IPs.

-Shield will block IP address after that visitor has committed a certain number of offences.
+Shield will block IP address after that visitor has committed a certain number of offenses.
 The default is 10.

 So if a bot tries to login 10 times and it fails, Shield will immediately block the IP from future attempts.
 You can set this limit to whatever you like, and you can control how long an IP address remains blacklisted.

-Automatically block bad visitors after a set number of offences
+Automatically block bad visitors after a set number of offenses

 Shield Security Blacklist IPs Table